 Provide a description of all Project components that the Developer deems necessary for completion of the Project.
-This shall include a description of the location, the spatial extent, and the temporal extent/project phase (i.e. construction, operation, and where relevant, modification, decommissioning and abandonment) of the project component.
-In part, this should include the following:
+This shall include a description of the location, the spatial extent (e.g., based on the VCs to be assessed), and the temporal extent/project phase (e.g., construction, operation, and where relevant, modification, decommissioning and abandonment) of the project component.
+This should include:

-- All-season road from Inuvik to Tuktoyaktuk, NT - Temporary winter road parallel to the all season road route - Temporary winter road to access borrow and quarry sites - Borrow and quarry sites - Construction equipment staging areas - Construction material storage and staging areas - Excavation equipment storage areas - Culvert and bridge water course crossing structures - Winter road water course crossings - Fuel, oil and other bulk liquids storage areas - Equipment maintenance, refilling and refuelling areas - Temporary construction camp facilities
+- All-season road from Inuvik to Tuktovaktuk, NT - Temporary winter road parallel to the all season road route - Temporary winter road to access borrow and quarry sites - Borrow and quarry areas to support construction, operations and maintenance requirements - Construction equipment staging areas - Construction material storage - Construction staging areas - Maintenance areas - Excavation equipment storage areas - Culvert, bridge and other water course crossing structures - Other drainage and thermal erosion control structures - Winter road water course crossings - Fuel, oil and other bulk liquids storage areas - Equipment maintenance, refilling and refuelling areas - Temporary construction camp facilities - On-going operations and maintenance of the all-weather highway